eepyminded/tiktok-outro-remover/README.md

 # Tiktok Outro Remover

-This tool allows you to automate removing tiktok annoying outro at the end, specify your directories where video files are, script will detect & remove them,  for your convenience.
+This tool allows you to automate removing tiktok's annoying outro at the end, specify your directories where video files are, script will detect & remove them.

 ## Requirements